 Yes, we promise it is!
 An unbelievable amount of time is wasted in traditional education because of discipline distractions, disengaged students, and inefficient learning methods.
 Journey Academy approaches learning radically different from the traditional model of a one-size-fits-all lecture with passive students who are required to move at the same pace of the class.
 Using a learner-driven model, we allow each student to set their own goals, choose learning platforms that work for them, and provide a consistent atmosphere of reward and accountability.
-While we do not believe standardized assessments are important, we do administer standardized tests at the beginning and end of the year to measure baseline data on core skills.
+While we do not believe standardized assessments are vital, we do administer standardized tests at the beginning and end of the year to measure baseline data on core skills.
 Based on these test results nationwide, Acton Academy students have been advancing far faster than in traditional schools, averaging as much as three grade levels gained each year.
 By using a more efficient learner-driven model, we are able to free up massive amounts of time for students to pursue their own learning interests through collaborative projects, apprenticeships, and life-integrated learning.

 While there will be work that needs to be completed on days Heroes are at home, we believe it is important that students do not have any evening or weekend homework.
 We believe that children need time to play, relax, and be with family and friends, and are committed to ensuring plenty of learning during studio hours so that time outside the studio can be free for other important pursuits.
 We also believe family time is sacred and those relationships need to be nurtured on evenings and weekends without the distraction and conflict that homework can bring.